Bergen County NJ Divorce Mediation Attorneys

 - How flexible is your schedule for attending divorce proceedings?
 If your work or other commitments limit your flexibility, mediation will allow you to schedule these events at your convenience, instead of complying with court-ordered dates for appearance.

 - Is confidentiality a significant consideration for you?
-If there are components of your divorce that you need to keep private for the sake of your reputation, career, or to protect your children, mediation represents an entirely private setting through which to resolve divorce-related issues.
-If your case is tried in court, evidence presented becomes part of the public record.
+If there are components of your divorce that you need to keep private for the sake of your reputation, career, or to protect your children, mediation represents an entirely private setting through which you may resolve divorce-related issues.
+If your case is tried in court, the evidence presented becomes part of the public record.

 - Are there sensitive issues that you believe may be more effectively resolved through an objective third party?
 If so, a mediator can listen attentively to each of your concerns and craft a tailored solution that is agreeable to both parties.
 For instance, with issues such as child custody, where resentment may threaten to cause future problems, a mediator can serve as an invaluable asset, fostering cooperation and collaboration in parenting arrangements.